-Currently, the costs of color printing have decreased considerably, and an increasing number of individuals are interacting in other ways, such as websites, digital stationery products, and social networks.
+At present, the costs of color printing have gone down considerably and an increasing number of individuals are interacting in other ways such as websites, digital stationery products, and social networks.

-Moreover, the paper does not appear to be a headache anymore.
-Now the question is, why should you go for a monochrome version of your logo?
+Moreover, paper does not appear to be the headache anymore.
+Now the question is that why should you go for a monochrome version of your logo.
 Below, we have mentioned several reasons for that.

 What is a monochrome logo?